jasonhwardell/Phantom-Funeral/content/games/adventures/kiteg/_index.md

 The young Ralth girl, Mora, never very personable, greedy, and often bullied, got in trouble at school before she went missing.
 She brandished a small silver dagger when shoved in the playground and refused to say where she found it.

 ## The Ranch
 The ranch is operated by the patriarch, who everyone just calls "Old Ralth."
 His son, Nic, and daughter-in-law, Stasia, also live and work on the ranch with their daughter, Mora.
-The house and grounds are silent, animal cries of hunger from the cowshed.
+The house and grounds are silent, save for the animal cries of hunger from the cowshed.
 At night, a small fire in the equipment graveyard among the windbreak trees, canid cackling, and a clatter of metal and wood splintering deeper.

 ### Equipment Graveyard
 The kobolds only come above at night, keeping their passages below well-hidden.
 The chutes are steep and dark, and kobolds jumping down set poisoned spear traps within, with an audible click.
 A lever below dismantles the trap.